awstiber/cloudtrail_log_monitoring_workshop_hugo/content/dashboards/_create.md

 Learn about Service Quota limits on widgets and metric limits per widget/dashboard [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_limits.html).
 {{% /notice%}}

 You can also add CloudWatch Logs Insights results as a widget as well.
-Click on `Add widget` select `Query results`, which will take you to CloudWatch Logs Insights screen.
+Click on `Add widget`, `Line`, then `Query results`, which will take you to CloudWatch Logs Insights screen.

 ![dashboard4](/images/dashboard/dashboard-4.PNG?classes=shadow)

-Paste this query below in the query textbox and click on `Run query`.
+Select the CloudTrail log group, paste this query below in the query textbox, and click on `Run query`.

 ```
 fields @timestamp, @message